Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Anil Jain

-Yes, generally, yeah.
+Yes, generally it takes [Speech Overlap] Yeah.
 Generally it takes three to six months for them to file the report with central circle and the assessment order generally takes one or two years to be issued to us.

 Mithin Shah

 Sure.
-So the second question would be like, okay, it is good to see an increase or uptake in the business with respect to previous quarter as we come up from the mansion period.
-But however if we compare our numbers with respect to the same quarter last year we see a dip in the numbers basically.
-You know, so.
-So is there any specific, I mean what would be the reason for that?
-I mean
+So the second question would be like, okay, it is good to see an increase or uptake in the business with respect to previous quarter as we come up from the monsoon period.
+But, however, if we compare our numbers with respect to the same quarter last year, we see a dip in the numbers basically.
+So is there any specific — I mean what would be the reason for that?

 Anil Jain

-Like we discussed we have been discontinuing businesses which are very low margin or negative margin like refrigerant gas business and the power trading business which actually contributed to close to 150200 crores last year in the same quarter.
-And also if you see, while we were discussing that most of the focus is going to be on high margin ash moving business management business rather than any trading business which we were carrying on earlier.
-So as a as A conscious decision.
-We have ensured that while the revenues might not grow quarter on quarter to the same as last year but the profitability will be much larger and bigger and better than the last year even with lower revenues.
+Mithin, like we discussed, we have been discontinuing businesses which are very low margin or negative margin like refrigerant gas business and the power trading business, which actually contributed to close to INR150 crores, INR200 crores last year in the same quarter.
+And also if you see, while we were discussing that, most of the focus is going to be on high margin ash moving business, management business rather than any trading business which we were carrying on earlier.
+So as a conscious decision, we have ensured that while the revenues might not grow quarter on quarter to the same as last year but the profitability will be much larger and bigger and better than last year even with lower revenues.

 Mithin Shah

 Yeah, I can understand the reason for the discontinued operation.
-I’m even comparing for the ash handling sector.
-Ash and coal handling sector as well.
-You know, even segment wise, if you see, you know it has dipped quite 10 to 15%.
-Yeah,
+I’m even comparing for the ash handling sector, ash and coal handling sector as well.
+Even segment-wise if you see, you know it has dipped quite 10% to 15%.

 Anil Jain

 That’s what I said.
 There are two reasons.
-One is obviously during H1 we had an extended monsoon which actually did give a little bit of delay in starting some of the work.
-Second, on the cold trading front also we have reduced the trading to a drastic extent to ensure that this low margin trading business is out of is not contributing to a larger revenue or profitability.
+One is obviously during H1 we had an extended monsoon, which actually did give a little bit of delay in starting some of the work.
+Second, on the coal trading front also, we have reduced the trading to a drastic extent to ensure that this low-margin trading business is out of — is not contributing to a larger revenue or profitability.

 Mithin Shah